FrontlineHonors-Classof2022-slider-1024×430

 Seeking Frontline Leaders

 Aging Media presents the Frontline Honors, a new honors program showcasing the exemplary character and performance of frontline workers across the care continuum.
-The honors program is seeking innovators, service champions, and those leading the experience for patients and their families, as well as for their employers.
+The honors program is seeking innovators, service champions, and those leading the experience for residents, patients and their families, as well as their employers.
 This is an opportunity to identify the people reshaping the frontline experience and making key contributions — not just as individuals or businesses — but as beacons for the entire industry.

 A Frontline Honoree is: